Circuit Visite Culturelle Privée dans le Nord de l'île Maurice

 The Jummah Masjid, the most important mosque in Mauritius, was built in the 1850s and is a striking blend of Moorish and Mughal influences.
 The mosque holds a special spot in the hearts of the hundreds of Muslims who come to its sanctuary to worship, meditate and seek inner peace.

-An Indian almond tree, known as the badamier, still stands in the middle of the mosque's courtyard since the 1850s.
+An Indian almond tree, known as the badamier, has stood in the middle of the mosque's courtyard since the 1850s.
 It also provides shelter from the scorching sun with its huge branches, whilst also adding a special charm to the place-enhancing the peacefulness and solemnity that pervade the area.
 Visitors are welcome in the peaceful inner courtyard, except on Friday and during the islamic month of Ramadan.

 The temple is the biggest and one of the oldest of its kind on the island.
 Founded in 1888 by Pandit Shri Sajeebunlall Ramsoondur from Calcutta, it is famous for being the starting point of the first pilgrimage to Ganga Talao, the sacred lake found in the centre of Mauritius.